FredrikNilback/CleanCodeKMeans/README.md

 After being assigned, the average position of each datapoint is calculated, and the centroids are moved there.
 This process is then repeated until each centroid has reached a stable position, or the program has reached it's max iterations (specified by the user in this case).

+The weakness of this clustering algorithm is that it can be heavily affected by outliers, as it always assigns datapoints to a cluster no matter what.
+This means that in datasets with a lot of outliers the clusters can be distorted.

 *DBSCAN
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm that does not initially know how many groups to divide the data in to.
 It works by having the user input an "epsilon" value aswell as a "minimum data points" value.